jeanCarloMachado/talks-courses/clean-codev2/presentation.md

 ## Benefits of Orthogonal Systems

-- Eliminate effects between unrelated things.
+- Eliminate effects between unrelated things
-- Changes are localized.
+- Changes are localized
-- Promotes reuse.
+- Promotes reuse
-- Disease sections of code are isolated.
+- Disease sections of code are isolated
-- The result system is less fragile.
+- The result system is less fragile
-- Better tested.
+- Better tested
-- Not tightly to a particular vendor.
+- Not tightly to a particular vendor

 ## Principle - Law of Demeter